The Entertainment of the Kings of Great Britain and Denmark: Solomon and Sheba

-A letter of John Harington's letter to a Secretary Barlow describing a masque at Theobalds for the two kings is frequently quoted.
+A letter of John Harington to a Secretary Barlow describing a masque at Theobalds for the two kings is frequently quoted.
 Harington said that during the Danish royal visit gentlemen and even ladies abandoned "their sobriety, and are seen to roll about in intoxication".
 Following a great feast at Theobalds, the "representation of Solomon and Sheba was made".
 Harington says a lady acting the part of the Queen of Sheba tripped on the steps of the royal dais, throwing her casket of gifts, apparently a tray of desserts, at Christian IV.
 Napkins were brought to clean up.
 He tried to dance with Sheba, but fell over.
 James was put in bed, but his clothes were still covered with "wine, cream, jelly, beverage, cakes, spices and other good matters".
 The masque continued with Hope, Faith, and Charity, but Hope drunkenly forgot her speech, Faith was also drunk, Charity exited to join Hope and Faith who were now vomiting in the lower hall.
 Victory and Peace addressed Christian IV.
 Victory, played by a female courtier, was also drunk and taken to bed.
 Peace was seen fighting her attendants with an olive branch.

 Historians are sceptical about this account, not only for its exaggeration for comic effect, but the differences between the action described and other court masques, and the prominent speaking parts given to female courtiers.
 Usually speaking roles were given to boy actors, not aristocratic women as implied by Harington.
 Most of the ladies of the queen's court would have been with her at Greenwich.

+Christian IV and the Countess of Nottingham

+Another doubtful account of the entertainment was included in Edward Peyton's Catastrophe of the House of Stuarts.
+King James was carried to bed and Christian IV was so "disguised" or drunk that he tried to seduce Margaret Howard, Countess of Nottingham, causing a quarrel with the Earl of Nottingham, "And Denmark was so disguised, as he would have lain with the Countess of Nottingham, making horns in derision at her husband the high Admiral of England; which caused a deep discontent between them".
+This quarrel is recorded, but in other accounts is based on an incident on the Thames when Christian IV was set to depart.
+Arbella Stuart tried to mediate in the aftermath.